Mike Crossey

 Mike Crossey (born 1979) is a Northern Irish record producer, songwriter, and mixing engineer.
 He produced the debut single by Arctic Monkeys, collaborating with them over two albums.
-He is known for his ongoing relationship with The 1975 in addition to productions with Jeremy Zucker, Twenty One Pilots, Walk the Moon, LANY, LAUV, Foals, Keane, Jake Bugg, The Gaslight Anthem, MUNA, Wolf Alice, Yungblud.
+He is known for his ongoing relationship with The 1975, in addition to productions with Jeremy Zucker, Twenty One Pilots, Walk the Moon, LANY, LAUV, Foals, Keane, Jake Bugg, The Gaslight Anthem, MUNA, Wolf Alice, Nothing But Thieves and Yungblud.

 Career

 Crossey started his career as a promoter of punk shows in Belfast before moving to Liverpool to complete his training at Liverpool Institute for Performing Arts.
 He remained in Liverpool, operating out of the Motor Museum, until 2012.
-During that period he produced some of the most critically acclaimed British indie acts.
+Crossey credited the studio's owner, OMD frontman Andy McCluskey, with being a "great mentor".
+During that period Crossey produced some of the most critically acclaimed British indie acts.